cruzzoe/cruzzoe.github.io/_posts/2022-12-27-docker_ventures.md

 ## Bonus
 I did try running Ubuntu in a container and accessing via Microsoft remote desktop.
 I was able to connect but didn't get to explore very far.

+### Future work
+https://github.com/healthchecks/healthchecks this looks like a good candidate to monitor my backup cron jobs & link in with email alerting.